Skip to main content

 To export mappings with ShareGate Migrate, see Export-MailboxMappings.

-Note: When you export your mailbox and recipient mappings directly in the app, they are separated.
 To combine the mappings you exported from the app for PowerShell, see Combine your mailbox and recipient mappings for PowerShell.

 If you want to create your own mapping file, you can export mailbox mappings with ShareGate Migrate to create a template and follow its formatting.